criipto/criipto-verify-expo/README.md

   const handlePress = async (acrValues) => {
-    // The generated redirectUri must be registered as an allowed URL on your application via the Criipto Dashboard. const redirectUri = Linking.createURL('/auth/criipto');
+    // The generated redirectUri must be registered as an allowed URL on your application via the Criipto Dashboard.
+    // Use a https:// universal/app link if you wish to support appswitch with Danish MitID const redirectUri = Linking.createURL('/auth/criipto');
     const result = await login(acrValues, redirectUri);
   };